Part 1.00 Mandatory Arbitration Rules amended 04-16-25

 7-1.11 Administration of Mandatory Arbitration

-The Chief Judge or his designee shall appoint one or more Judges to act as Supervising Judge of Arbitration.
+The Chief Judge of the Nineteenth Judicial Circuit Court or their designee shall appoint one or more Judges to act as Supervising Judge of Arbitration.
 For the purpose of these Rules, the Supervising Judge of Arbitration is defined as that Judge appointed for arbitration or any Judge sitting in the stead of the Supervising Judge.

 7-1.12 Dismissal for Want of Prosecution

-Any case which remains inactive for forty-five days may be dismissed for want of prosecution on the Court’s own Motion, without Notice.
+Any case which remains inactive for forty-five (45) days, or where there is a failure to appear when otherwise ordered by the Court, may be dismissed for want of prosecution on the Court’s own Motion, without Notice.
 A case for which an arbitration hearing has been set shall not be considered inactive.

 Back to the Top